A Short Course in Student Loan Management

 Create a monthly "paycheck" to cover both needs and wants

 I'm going to assume that you'll get your student loan money in a lump sum each semester.
 Think of this as your income and divide your semester funds into a monthly "paycheck" for yourself.

-Now put some realistic numbers on paper.
+Now put some realistic numbers on paper, or use an .
 First list your essential monthly living expenses—your needs

 —and the dollar amounts that go with them.
 Then make a list of the extras you'd like to have but can live without—your wants

 —such as entertainment, dining out, even clothes.
 Estimate how much these might cost each month.
 Finally, add these two together and subtract the total from your monthly "paycheck."
 Do you have enough to cover everything?
 Great, you can meet goals 1 and 2.
 Is there anything left over?
 Even better.
 You can meet goal 3.
 If you're falling short, don't despair.
 You may need to make some trade-offs, like going out less often.
 You may need to get a part-time job to make ends meet.
 But it's your choice—and you're in control.

 A big part of staying on top of your money is having the right accounts.
 A checking account with ATM access

 is pretty much a necessity, and so is a savings account.
 Having both will let you, in effect, keep your money in different "pockets" to more easily control your monthly spending.